aspose-html/Aspose.HTML-Products/html/en/net/generators/date-time/_index.md

 <h2> Attributes </h2>

 If you choose input type `type='date'`, you create an input field that allows users to enter a date.
 The resulting value includes the year, month, and day.
 The `type='month'` input type creates an input field that allows users to enter the month and year.
-The value is a string in the format "YYYY-MM", where YYYY is the four-digit year and MM is the month.
 The input `type='week'` creates an input field that allows users to quickly select a year plus the week number for that year, which can be from week 1 to 52 or 53.
 The input `type='time'` is used to create an input field that allows users to quickly enter time - hours and minutes, sometimes seconds.

 HTML Date & Time Input Generator helps to generate HTML date & time input code that can be inserted into HTML.
 Select options and create a date & time picker!<br><br>